kach/memo/README.md

 ## The memo on memo

-An early draft of a paper on memo is available [here](https://cs.stanford.edu/~kach/memo-on-memo.pdf).
+An early draft of a paper on memo's design and implementation is available [here](https://cs.stanford.edu/~kach/memo-on-memo.pdf).
 If you use memo in your work, you are invited to cite this paper:

 ```bibtex
 @article{chandra2025memo,